FanStory.com

 "I can't argue with that," Diantha said.
 "So, when will we being going home?"

 "When you're well enough, and when you ask to go.
-Champion seems to think you're better off here."
+Champion still seems to think you're better off here."

 "She's a pretty talkative horse."